Guinea knows how to fight Ebola. But can it handle four outbreaks at once?

 One of those rural areas is the epicenter, Gouécké, which is 533 miles from Guinea’s capital.

 Ivory Coast sits to the east, Liberia is just south and Sierra Leone borders on the west.
-All three have ramped up epidemiological surveillance at the border, aiming to avoid the kind of cross-border contamination that set off the explosion of infections in 2014.
+All three have ramped up epidemiological surveillance at the frontier, aiming to avoid the kind of cross-border contamination that set off the explosion of infections in 2014.
 (The index case, a toddler thought to be infected by a bat, exhibited symptoms in December 2013.)

 Teams from the United Nations and WHO are bolstering the response in the epicenter, while ringing the alarm about another Ebola outbreak in Congo.
 (The Central African nation has confirmed four cases and two deaths.)